 Suspension of IRB approval is a directive of the convened IRB or IRB chair to temporarily stop some or all previously approved research activities.
-Suspensions made by the IRB chair must be reported to a meeting of the convened IRB.
+The IRB Chair may temporarily suspend IRB approval, in part or in full, when the available information suggests that actions must be taken to protect human subjects or the integrity of the research, prior to the next convened meeting of the IRB.
+Temporary suspensions by the Chair will be reported to the convened IRB at the next scheduled meeting at which time the convened IRB will determine if the suspension should continue, be lifted, or be modified.
 Suspended research studies remain open and require continuing review.
 Investigators must continue to provide reports on adverse events and unanticipated problems to both the IRB and sponsors just as if there had never been a suspension (ie, all events that need to be reported during a study need to continue to be reported during the suspension period).